Skip to main content

 Academic

 The hair follicle is a highly sensitive, peripheral endocrine target organ, dynamically responsive to the complex interplay of systemic and local hormonal signals.
-The timeline for observing changes in following lifestyle modifications is fundamentally a reflection of the time required to shift the hormonal milieu and for the follicle to respond by completing its pre-programmed cyclic phases.
+The timeline for observing changes in hair health following lifestyle modifications is fundamentally a reflection of the time required to shift the hormonal milieu and for the follicle to respond by completing its pre-programmed cyclic phases.

 While acute stressors like nutritional deficiencies trigger a relatively straightforward Telogen Effluvium, a deeper analysis reveals that the endocrine system’s regulation of hair follicle cycling is the master controller of long-term hair health.
 Hormones such as androgens, estrogens, thyroid hormones, and cortisol do not merely influence the follicle; they dictate its behavior, modulating the duration of the anagen phase and influencing the transition into catagen and telogen.